zoriya/blog/content/blogs/vim/index.md

 >
 > -- <cite>TJ DeVries</cite>

-Vim is not a key-in-hand solution, and you will need to configure it before using it as a daily editor.
+Vim is not an of-the-shelf solution.
+You will need to configure it before using it as a daily editor.
 If you do not enjoy that kind of editor, that's fine just use something else.
-I personally really like getting to know my tools and having an editor I can tinker with, consistently learn new things about it and integrate any coreutils tools in my workflow is something I find really enjoyable.
+I personally really like getting to know my tools and having an editor I can tinker with.
+Consistently learning new things about the editor and using more coreutils tools in my workflow is something I find really enjoyable.
 -- On a side note, I still think `awk` and `jq` are ones of the most underrated tools available.

 <!-- vim: wrap -->